 4. Government Policies and Regulations

 India has a complex regulatory framework that significantly impacts supply chain management.
 From customs regulations and taxation policies to compliance requirements, businesses must navigate a myriad of legalities.
-Staying updated with the latest policies and regulations is essential to ensure smooth operations and avoid penalties or delays.
+Staying updated with the latest trade policies and regulations is essential to ensure smooth operations and avoid penalties or delays.

 5. Infrastructure Development